-For these reasons, the Court has adopted a new system for managing cases.
+For these reasons, the Court uses a scheduling system for managing cases.
 As the process improves with experience, the Court hopes to maintain public trust in our judicial system as a place to fairly (and expeditiously) address our public safety needs.

 Hamilton County Criminal Court